biocypher/biochatter/docs/api.md

 Key Methods:

-- `execute(question: str) -> Optional[str]`: Executes the full API interaction pipeline.
+- `execute(question: str) -> Optional[str]`: Executes the full API interaction
+pipeline.

-- `parameterise_query(question: str) -> Optional[BaseModel]`: Generates a structured query based on the input question.
+- `parameterise_query(question: str) -> Optional[BaseModel]`: Generates a
+structured query based on the input question.

-- `fetch_results(query_model: str) -> Optional[str]`: Retrieves results from the API.
+- `fetch_results(query_model: "BaseModel") -> Optional[str]`: Retrieves results
+from the API.

-- `summarise_results(question: str, response_text: str) -> Optional[str]`: Interprets and summarizes the API response with respect to the question.
+- `summarise_results(question: str, response_text: str) -> Optional[str]`:
+Interprets and summarizes the API response with respect to the question.

 ### QueryParameters

 The `QueryParameters` class is a Pydantic model that defines the structure and validation rules for API query parameters.
 It serves several important purposes:

 - Structure Definition: It clearly defines all the parameters required for an API call, including their types and default values.

 - Validation: Pydantic automatically validates the data, ensuring that all required fields are present and that the data types are correct.

 - Documentation: Each field can include a description, providing clear documentation for developers and assisting the LLM in understanding how to use each parameter.

 - Type Hinting: It provides type hints, improving code readability and enabling better IDE support.

 - Serialization: The Pydantic model can easily be serialized to and deserialized from JSON, facilitating data transfer.

 ### BaseQueryBuilder